priyal-agrawal/Tech_Challenges/Challenge 1/Step4_Setup_Network_Security_Group.md

 11. To confirm that you can access the myVMWeb web server from the internet, open an internet browser on your computer and browse to http://<public-ip-address-from-previous-step>.

-You see the IIS welcome screen, because port 80 is allowed inbound from the internet to the myAsgWebServers application security group.
+You see the IIS welcome screen because port 80 is allowed inbound from the internet to the myAsgWebServers application security group.

 The network interface attached for myVMWeb is associated with the myAsgWebServers application security group and allows the connection.

-> Similarly,Associate the above security settings for two subnets and VMs.
+> Similarly, Associate the above security settings for two subnets and VMs.

-> We can also route the network traffic by creating route tableand associate it to VMs.
+> We can also route the network traffic by creating a route table and associate it to VMs.

 [Go to Main Page for next step ](https://github.com/priyal-agrawal/Tech_Challenges/blob/a0c9615138f58ca8dcc5086d8add6e9b17f536c4/Challenge%201/Readme.md)